Contractor License Requirements in Wisconsin

 How to Verify a Contractor's License in Wisconsin

-- Visit the Wisconsin Department of Safety and Professional Services (DSPS) license lookup tool.
+Visit the Wisconsin Department of Safety and Professional Services (DSPS) website to verify any contractor's license before hiring.

 Reciprocity Agreements